The cosmic optical background excess, dark matter, and line-intensity mapping

 Current measurements of blazar high-energy spectrum attenuation via photon-photon electron-positron pair production~\cite{HESS, Ahnen16, Fermilat} can be used to reconstruct the EBL at ultraviolet, optical and infrared wavelengths as function of redshift.
 When a tighter parametrization of this flux is assumed, the reconstructed background emission~\cite{Ahnen16,Fermilat,Desai19} agrees with the predicted integrated galaxy light from galaxy counts~\cite{NH21,Driver_IGL,SaldanaLopez_IGL}.
 The uncertainties, once more freedom is given to the shape of the reconstructed specific intensity of the background radiation~\cite{HESS_background,Acciari19}, are large enough to agree with predictions from number counts and the measured COB excess.
-As discussed in Ref.~\cite{Korochkin_axion}, a higher COB from high-redshift sources will contribute to the $\gamma$-ray attenuation, which can be used to look for axion decays.
-Preliminary results from the study of the blazar 1ES 1218+304 show preference for a bump in the EBL that may be produced by axions with properties that would also explain the measured COB excess.
+As discussed in Refs.~\cite{Kalashev_decDM_NIRB,Korochkin_axion}, a higher COB from high-redshift sources will contribute to the $\gamma$-ray attenuation, which can be used to look for axion decays if secondary $\gamma$-ray photons created from ultra-high energy cosmic rays emitted by the blazar and that are not deflected by magnetic fields are neglected~\cite{Essey:2009ju, Essey:2009zg, Essey:2010er}.
+Preliminary results from the study of the blazar 1ES 1218+304~\cite{Korochkin_axion} show preference for a bump in the EBL.
+This result, coherent with the LORRI measurements, adds significance to the claim for a general EBL excess.
+Furthermore, the fact that both excesses may be contributed by ALPs with similar properties make the ALP interpretation more coherent.
 This hint, in addition to the promising prospects of forthcoming high-energy observations, warrants further investigation~\cite{axion_gray_constraint}.